ZackPierce/openoperator/README.md

 ## Planned ##
 * More Operators:
  * Advanced substring slicing (e.g. "string contents prior to first instance of substring within target string")
- * Numeric parsing - string to float and string to integer
  * Set manipulation and inspection
 * QTI XML implementations of all custom operators not requiring fundamentally new primitives.
 * Non-Java reference implementations of operations.